DiffProg-PPoPP/diffprog-ppopp.github.io/cfp.markdown

 permalink: /cfp/
 ---

-The workshop is soliciting extended abstracts for contributed talks on topics including, but not limited to:
+We are soliciting extended abstracts for contributed talks on topics including, but not limited to:

 * Automatic differentiation tool development
 * Model, theory, and method development for the differentiation of computer programs